Economic Community of West African States Monitoring Group: Liberia intervention

+Anglophone members of ECOMOG acted amid opposition from several Francophone ECOWAS members.
+Max A. Sesay wrote that Côte d'Ivoire, Libya, and Burkina Faso provided training, money, weapons, or other support to Charles Taylor and the National Patriotic Front of Liberia; he identified Burkina Faso as a source of men and training and Côte d'Ivoire as a major conduit for supplies and reinforcement.
+ECOMOG's first deployment differed from conventional peacekeeping because there was no cease-fire in place, Taylor's forces controlled much of the country and opposed the intervention, and the force soon became involved in combat with the NPFL.

+The initial ECOMOG force included contingents from Nigeria, Ghana, Sierra Leone, The Gambia, and Guinea.
+Sesay states that about 3,500 troops landed in Liberia on 24 August 1990; Taylor's forces attacked the peacekeepers, ECOMOG returned fire, and serious fighting followed.

 The first Force Commander was Ghanaian Lieutenant General Arnold Quainoo, but he was succeeded by an unbroken line of Nigerian officers.
-Major General Joshua Dogonyaro took over from Quainoo after Quainoo had left Monrovia for consultations with senior ECOWAS officials soon after the death of Samuel Doe at the hands of Prince Johnson's Independent National Patriotic Front of Liberia on 9 September 1990.
+Major General Joshua Dogonyaro took over from Quainoo after Quainoo left Monrovia for consultations with senior ECOWAS officials soon after the death of Samuel Doe at the hands of Prince Johnson's Independent National Patriotic Front of Liberia on 9 September 1990.

 After some prompting from Taylor that the anglophone Nigerians were opposed to him, Senegalese troops were brought in with some financial support from the United States.
-Their service was, however, short-lived, after a major confrontation with Taylor forces in Vahun, Lofa County on 28 May 1992, when six were killed when a crowd of NPFL supporters surrounded their vehicle and demanded they surrender their jeep and weapons.
-All of Senegal's 1,500 soldiers were withdrawn by mid January 1993.
+Their service was short-lived, however, after a major confrontation with Taylor's forces in Vahun, Lofa County, on 28 May 1992.
+Six Senegalese soldiers were killed after a crowd of NPFL supporters surrounded their vehicle and demanded that they surrender their jeep and weapons.
+All of Senegal's 1,500 soldiers were withdrawn by mid-January 1993.

+Assessment and criticism

+Nigeria bore much of the military and financial burden of the Liberia operation.
+Sesay estimated that about 7,000 of the roughly 11,000 ECOMOG troops in Liberia were Nigerian, and wrote that Nigeria was widely believed to have carried more than 70 percent of the financial burden of the force.

-Throughout the mission, corruption and organized looting by ECOMOG troops led some Liberians to re-coin the acronym ECOMOG as "Every Car or Movable Object Gone."
-Stephen Ellis reports one of the most egregious examples as being the total removal of iron ore processing machinery for onward sale while the Buchanan compound was under ECOMOG control.
+Throughout the mission, corruption and organized looting by ECOMOG troops led some Liberians to re-coin the acronym ECOMOG as "Every Car or Movable Object Gone".
+Stephen Ellis reported one of the most egregious examples as the removal of iron ore processing machinery for onward sale while the Buchanan compound was under ECOMOG control.

+The CRS described ECOMOG as suffering from political divisions among ECOWAS members, resource shortages, corruption allegations involving some forces, and unofficial political and economic links with Liberian factions.
+It nevertheless credited the force with stabilizing Monrovia from 1990 through 1995, while Taylor's NPFL and the Liberia Peace Council controlled much of the countryside.